 In 2009, Craig Winkler, the Founder of MYOB, which at the time, was a legacy small business software solution that had to be installed on a PC via CD and was a major competitor for Xero, clearly saw the opportunity and invested NZD23m in Xero.
+Xero is a cloud based accounting software solution for small businesses, that was the first to leverage cloud based technology to disrupt the market.

 Rarely do you see the Founder invest in a disruptive competitor, but when you do, it’s a sign of the opportunity and potential that someone who intimately knows the industry sees.